Buruji Kashamu

 Buruji Kashamu (19 May 1958 – 8 August 2020) was a Nigerian politician who served as a Senator representing Ogun East in the 8th National Assembly.
-Ogun East covers eleven local government areas: Ijebu North East, Ijebu North, Ijebu-Ode, Ijebu East, Ikenne, Odogbolu, Remo North, Sagamu, and Ogun Waterside.
+Ogun East covers nine local government areas: Ijebu North East, Ijebu North, Ijebu-Ode, Ijebu East, Ikenne, Odogbolu, Remo North, Sagamu, and Ogun Waterside.
 Senator Kashamu was the vice-chairman of the Senate Committee on States and Local Government.

 He was a chieftain of the People's Democratic Party, PDP in Ogun State.
 He was appointed as the chairman, Organization and Mobilization Committee of the PDP in the South West zone of Nigeria.
 In 2018, he was expelled from the People's Democratic Party, a decision later voided by an Abuja High Court in October 2018.
 He was the 2019 Ogun State gubernatorial election candidate of the Peoples Democratic Party.
 He died from COVID-19 during the COVID-19 pandemic in Nigeria on 8 August 2020.